SecOpsTeam/awesome-hacking-lists/udpsec.md

 - [awesome-hacking](https://github.com/sunnyelf/awesome-hacking) - awesome hacking chinese version
 - [Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers
 - [Free-Security-eBooks](https://github.com/Hack-with-Github/Free-Security-eBooks) - Free Security and Hacking eBooks
-- [RFSec-ToolKit](https://github.com/cn0xroot/RFSec-ToolKit) - RFSec-ToolKit is a collection of Radio Frequency Communication Protocol Hacktools.
+- [RFSec-ToolKit](https://github.com/cn0xroot/RFSec-ToolKit) - RFSec-ToolKit is a collection of Radio Frequency Communication Protocol Hacktools.无线通信协议相关的工具集，可借助SDR硬件+相关工具对无线通信进行研究。
 - [understanding-csrf](https://github.com/pillarjs/understanding-csrf) - What are CSRF tokens and how do they work?
-- [developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Roadmap to becoming a web developer in 2018
+- [developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Roadmap to becoming a web developer in 2019
 - [gettorbrowser](https://github.com/TheTorProject/gettorbrowser) - This is a repository to provide links for downloading Tor Browser from Github.
 - [dnswalk](https://github.com/davebarr/dnswalk) - A DNS database debugger
 - [FlowAnalysisDocker](https://github.com/automayt/FlowAnalysisDocker) - A Dockerfile for creation of an Ubuntu Docker with SiLK/YAF/FlowBAT for testing.